What Studies are Enrolling Right Now?

 City of Hope, Duarte CA: Cynthia Basulto cbasulto@coh.org

-This phase II trial evaluates low dose tamoxifen, with or without omega-3 fatty acids, for reducing risk of breast cancer among postmenopausal and overweight or obese women who are at increased risk of developing breast cancer.
-Low dose tamoxifen with or without omega-3 fatty acids may be effective at reducing risk of breast cancer among women who are postmenopausal, overweight or obese, and at increased risk.
+This phase II trial evaluates low dose tamoxifen, with or without omega-3 fatty acids, for reducing risk of breast cancer among postmenopausal women who have a BMI greater than 25 kg/m2 and have at least one risk factor for developing breast cancer.
+Low dose tamoxifen with or without omega-3 fatty acids may be effective at reducing risk of breast cancer among women who are postmenopausal and at increased risk.
 The principal investigator for the trial is Lauren Nye, MD, at University of Kansas Medical Center.

 See more details about the trial at Study Details | NCT06195306 | Low Dose Tamoxifen With or Without Omega-3 Fatty Acids for Breast Cancer Risk Reduction | ClinicalTrials.gov